Yukulta language

-The Yukulta language, also spelt Yugulda, Yokula, Yukala, Jugula, and Jakula, and also known as Ganggalidda (Kangkalita, Ganggalida), is an extinct Tangkic language spoken in Queensland and Northern Territory, Australia.
+The Yukulta language, also spelt Yugulda, Yokula, Yukala, Jugula, and Jakula, and also known as Ganggalidda (Kangkalita, Ganggalida), is a Tangkic language spoken in Queensland and Northern Territory, Australia.
 It was spoken by the Yukulta people, whose traditional lands lie on the southern coast of the Gulf of Carpentaria.

 Nguburinji (Ngubirindi) is regarded as a dialect of the same language, spoken by the Nguburinji people.
+It is now extinct.

 Classification

-Yukulta is a member of the Tangkic language group, along with Kayardild, Lardil and Yanggal, all from the North Wellesley Islands and adjoining mainland.
+Yukulta is a member of the Tangkic language group, along with Kayardild, Lardil and Yangkaal, all from the North Wellesley Islands and adjoining mainland.
 The languages are mutually intelligible, and tangka means "person" in all four languages).
 These languages were classified as Tangkic by Geoffrey O'Grady, with Carl and Flo Voegelin(1966).

 Nicholas Evans and Gavan Breen see Yukulta and Nguburinji as dialects of the same language.
 Nguburinji is known only through a word list by Walter Roth (1897), which shares 90 per cent of its vocabulary with present-day Yukulta.